 Let’s take a hypothetical article with a glowing review of the latest MacBook.
 If Apple’s marketing team drove Google Search traffic to a page highlighting the laptop’s specs, they would pay about $3.86 per click on the Google Ads platform.
 If they drove traffic from Facebook, they’d pay about $1.97 per click.
 These cost-per-click (CPC) rates are determined by 1) the ad channel, 2) the brand’s industry, and 3) the target audience (it’s more expensive for a financial services company to reach CFOs on LinkedIn than for a mass apparel company to reach 18-54 year olds with website banner ads).

-In addition to ad rates, we also know the total number of unique visitors to an article (what Memo reports as readership).
+In addition to ad rates, we also know the total number of unique visitors to an article (readership).
 And we know how those unique visitors discovered the article, e.g. through Google search, via email, through the publication’s website, etc. We assign each reader a channel-specific CPC rate based on how they found the article.
 The result: a calculation that translates your earned engagement into paid-media costs to finally demonstrate the tremendous value of PR.

 Insights from MRV help fuel more data-driven PR